What to Consider When Choosing a Community College

 This video describes one student's experience choosing a community college.

-In addition to considering these practical aspects, you may also want to think about the timing – do you want to go to school right after graduation or take some time to work and to get a better idea what you want to do with the rest of your life?
+In addition to considering these practical aspects, you may also want to think about the timing – do you want to go to school right after graduation or take some time to work and to get a better idea of what you want to do with the rest of your life?
 Think about the type of school you want to go to as well and consider whether starting at a community college might be a good option to save money on tuition as you complete your prerequisites and general education requirements.
 Many students spend their first year or two at community college before transferring to a traditional university, though many degrees can be completed all the way through at community college.
 It’s really your choice to make.

 After you’ve thought about these things and you are ready to start shopping for schools, take the time to evaluate each school in the following three areas: admissions and academics, student life and activities, and tuition and financial aid.